How to Summarize an Article: Tips for a Good Summary

 What Is an Article Summary?

-An article summary is a brief version of an article that covers the main idea and the most important supporting points.
-It gives the reader a picture of what the original text says without repeating every detail.
 A proper summary uses fewer words and simpler phrasing to restate the core idea.
 The final version should be much shorter than the source material.
 A well-written summary is what helps readers decide if they want to read the full article.

 How to Summarize an Article: Five Simple Steps